Coko7/Coko7/SKILL_BACKGROUND.md

 ## 📝 THE LIST (Forever a WIP)

 Everything is here, *or will be...*
-First, let's begin with a quick summary of the categories and how I will attempt to organize this maze:
-- Web
-  - Frameworks
-  - Libraries
-  - Tools
-- Storage
-  - Databases
-  - Backups
-- Operating systems
-- ...

 All the badges used here are from the [simple-badges](https://github.com/developStorm/simple-badges) project.